Troubleshooting Common Sky Issues

 If your multi room system has an optical digital input, use this connection instead.
 It is perfectly in time with the sky boxes HDMI video output.

 If not, the next easiest way is to use a DAC to take mySky's optical output to convert it to an analogue signal.
 Compact DAC's are available from around $169.00.
-Gefen's "TV DAC" is perfect for this job.
+Blustream's DAC12AU is ideal for this job.

 The third option is to use the component video and analogue audio outputs of the sky decoder.
 Again these are in perfect time, so should work perfectly.